mk-fg/reliable-discord-client-irc-daemon/README.rst

   and "prefix" (guild prefix - will be "log-bot" in this example) values.
   Default format is ``{prefix}.{name}``.

-  This format option does not affect monitor-channel name - should be
+  This format option does not affect monitor/leftover channel name(s) (e.g. #rdircd.monitor.log-bot or #rdircd.leftover.game-x) -
-  #rdircd.monitor.log-bot here - see "chan-monitor-guild" option under [irc]
-  section for changing that.
+  see "chan-monitor-guild" and "chan-leftover-guild" options under [irc] section for changing that.

   .. _python str.format syntax: https://docs.python.org/3/library/string.html#format-string-syntax